Vladimir Putin: Asia-Pacific

 Putin made three visits to Mongolia and has enjoyed good relations with its neighbor.
 Putin and his Mongolian counterpart signed a permanent treaty on friendship between the two states in September 2019, further enhancing trade and cultural exchanges.
 Putin became the first Russian or Soviet leader to visit Indonesia in half a century in 2007, resulting in the signing of an arms deal.
 In another visit, Putin commented on long-standing ties and friendship between Russia and Indonesia.
 Russia has also boosted relations with Vietnam after 2011, and with Afghanistan in the 2010s, giving military and economic aid.
 The relations between Russia and the Philippines received a boost in 2016 as Putin forged closer bilateral ties with his Filipino counterpart, Rodrigo Duterte.
 Putin has good relations with Malaysia and its then Prime Minister Mahathir Mohamad.
 Putin criticized violence in Myanmar against the Rohingya minorities in 2017.
 Following the 2021 Myanmar coup d'état, Russia has pledged to boost ties with the Myanmar military regime.

-In September 2007, Putin visited Indonesia, the first Russian leader to do so in over 50 years.
-In the same month, Putin also attended the APEC meeting held in Sydney, Australia, where he met with Prime Minister John Howard and signed a uranium trade deal for Australia to sell uranium to Russia.
+In September 2007, Putin attended the APEC meeting held in Sydney, Australia, where he met with Prime Minister John Howard and signed a uranium trade deal for Australia to sell uranium to Russia.
 This was the first visit by a Russian president to Australia.
 Putin again visited Australia for 2014 G20 Brisbane summit.
 The Abbott government denounced Putin's use of military force in Ukraine in 2014 as "bullying" and "utterly unacceptable".
 Amid calls to ban Putin from attending the 2014 G20 Summit, Prime Minister Tony Abbott said he would "shirtfront" (challenge) the Russian leader over the shooting down of MH17 by Russian-backed rebels, which had killed 38 Australians.
 Putin denied responsibility for the killings.